Steve Lukather: Side projects

 In 2005, Lukather won critical praise for his rendition of the Jimi Hendrix song "Little Wing" at a gala 90th birthday celebration for jazz guitarist Les Paul.
 Returning after a five-year absence, the 2012 G3 Tour featured Lukather alongside Joe Satriani and Steve Vai.

-In the autumn of 2006, Lukather contributed his cover-version of the Michael Landau-song "I'm Buzzed" (originally from Landau's Tales From The Bulge album) from a live recording of his side band project, El Grupo, to the album project Artists for Charity – Guitarists 4 the Kids, produced by Slang Productions, to assist World Vision Canada in helping underprivileged kids in need.
+In the autumn of 2006, Lukather contributed his cover version of the Michael Landau song "I'm Buzzed" (originally from Landau's Tales From The Bulge album) from a live recording of his side band project, El Grupo, to the album project Artists for Charity – Guitarists 4 the Kids, produced by Slang Productions, to assist World Vision Canada in helping underprivileged kids in need.

 In February 2012, Ringo Starr announced that Lukather would be the guitarist in his All Starr Band for their summer tour.
 Lukather has been touring with that ensemble since that time, performing three Toto songs ("Hold the Line", "Rosanna", and "Africa") nightly.

 Lukather contributes material and expertise to instructional and educational enterprises.
 In 1985, he released the instructional "Star Licks" guitar video featuring many of the guitar parts from the first five Toto studio albums.
 It was released on DVD in 2005.
 The guitarist has also been participating in the Fermatta Master Class Series project, an educational cooperative organized by the Fermatta Music Academy in Mexico.

-Lukather has periodically performed with a side band named Nerve Bundle at The Baked Potato in Studio City, CA around Christmas time.
+Lukather has periodically performed with a side band named Nerve Bundle at The Baked Potato in Studio City, California, around Christmas time.
 The band features Toss Panos on drums, Jeff Babko on keyboards, and Jorgen Carlsson on bass.

 In 2024, Lukather contributed guitar to a re-release of Mark Knopfler's "Going Home: Theme of the Local Hero" in aid of the Teenage Cancer Trust.